WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

 - We don't know what kind of enemy we got, it's determined by `Easy` or `Hard`.

 ### **Decorator Pattern**
-Add/remove functionality to/from objects at runtime
+Add/remove functionality to/from objects at runtime.

-Ex. add menus/scrollbars to windows - either or both without a combinatorial explosion of subclasses
+Ex. add menus/scrollbars to windows - either or both without a combinatorial explosion of subclasses.

 <pre>
                       +-----------+